WesllenAraujo/Courses-School/README.md

 # Courses School - 2023

 This project is a courses school landing page.
-This project don't have any real course.
+This project don't have any real course, it's just an simulation.
 ## Status

 Status: Finished.